The Tomorrow FundGive to this fund

 American Red Cross

 The Tomorrow Fund coordinates and promotes local community involvement among Nashville's young professionals.
 As part of the Fund's mission, members organize several service activities each year to benefit children and adolescents in the greater Nashville area.

-With the Giving Tree Project, the Tomorrow Fund organizes an annual holiday gift drive to
+With the Giving Tree Program, the Tomorrow Fund organizes an annual holiday gift drive to

 provide area children with toys and essentials like warm winter coats.